1. Do I need to know Spanish?

 Insect repellent - Is essential for preventing mosquito and bug bites.
 If you can find DEET free repellent, this is preferred as it will not harm the animals or the environment as much.

 Clothing – Rough work clothes, along with a lightweight waterproof coat.

 Footwear – A pair of sturdy hiking boots are most appropriate for working.
 You may also want to bring some comfortable trainers for your free time, and sandals or flip-flops for relaxing in.

 Medical & Hygiene – Please make sure you have read the medical and safety guidelines within your project area.
 No matter how careful you are, you will always find yourself getting numerous small cuts and grazes.
 Make sure you have plenty of plasters/band-aids, bandages, decent tape, lots of cotton wool and an adequate supply of Betadine and Cicatrin powder and talc.

-Other – Insect repellent is a must, there are a number of different brands but make sure you find one of suitable strength.
-A good Spanish dictionary will be useful for learning the local language.
-Also, do not forget to bring lots of sun cream (at least factor 15), sunglasses, and a wide brimmed sunhat.
+Other – A good Spanish dictionary will be useful for learning the local language.
+Also, do not forget to bring lots of sunscreen (at least factor 15), sunglasses, and a wide brimmed sunhat.